 Getting around Bangkok between attractions by BTS and MRT

 Bangkok’s BTS Skytrain and MRT cover the modern city efficiently.
 For the old city around the temples, tuk-tuks and river ferries are the right tools.
-Traffic between Sukhumvit and Rattanakosin at peak hours can turn a 3km taxi ride into forty minutes, so defaulting to BTS for anything the network reaches is not just faster, it’s also cheaper.
-The river express boat (less than $1) is the most efficient way to move between the temple district and the shopping districts further south.
+Traffic between Sukhumvit and Rattanakosin at peak hours can turn a 3km taxi ride into forty minutes.
+Defaulting to BTS for anything the network reaches is not just faster, it’s also cheaper.
+The river express boat, at less than $1, is the most efficient way to move between the temple district and the shopping districts further south.

-If you’re heading south toward the islands after Bangkok, the ferries in Thailand guide covers all the main routes and operators, including the Bangkok to Koh Samui bus and ferry connection and onward to SHA-certified hotels in Koh Samui.
+If you’re heading south toward the islands after Bangkok, the ferries in Thailand guide covers all the main routes and operators.
+That includes the Bangkok to Koh Samui bus and ferry connection (compare times and book) and onward to SHA-certified hotels in Koh Samui.
 For those going north, the Chiang Mai hotel guide covers the city well.

 Book Transport in Bangkok.
 Compare trains, buses, and ferry connections from Bangkok.